 It is an unfortunate fact of life that signs of aging are usually more noticeable around the face.
 Because the first thing most people notice is your face, minimizing the signs of aging around your forehead, eyes, nose and mouth is the most effective way of looking more youthful.
 Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., is the go-to clinic for patients in and around Indianapolis, Indiana, who desire facial plastic surgery to help them turn back the clock.

 Facial surgery comprises any number of procedures that are performed on the face or neck to enhance a person’s appearance.
 Some facial surgeries help correct deformities or disfigurements due to injury or disease.
 Others help people appear more youthful.
 In most cases, facial surgery treats one part of the face.
 This may also mean that more than one procedure is necessary to give the face some symmetry.

 How Much Does A Facial Surgery Procedure Cost?

 Insurance providers do not normally cover facial surgery procedures because most are considered to be elective.
 Hamilton Facial Plastic Surgery seeks to make facial surgery procedures available and affordable for everyone.
-To accomplish this, we offer financing options and accept cash, major credit cards and personal checks.
+To accomplish this, we accept cash, major credit cards and personal checks.